 Makes you want to sign up to do that every week, doesn’t it?
 No. Not really.

 So you avoid it, and he lets you.
 You lie (by omission, which makes you feel better about it than if you actually uttered lying words).
 You skip paying a bill and sweat catching it up before he realizes it.
 You worry alone while he is just there, in the dark.

-It’s not good, and guess what.
-By lying to your partner, you’re lying to myself.
+It’s not good and guess what.
+By lying to your partner, you’re lying to me.
 You don’t want to look at it!
 You want to put your fingers in your ears and sing really loudly so you don’t have to hear about it.
 You get to avoid being accountable, and you actually prevent him from taking any accountability.
 This does not accomplish anything productive at all.